AndrewChenUoA/AVSS2018/cameraready.md

 <hr/>

 <b>COPYRIGHT NOTICE (if needed)</b>
-A copyright notice should be add to the footer (on the left) of the first page of the paper.
+A copyright notice should be added to the footer (on the left) of the first page of the paper.

 - For papers in which all authors are employed by the US government, the copyright notice is: U.S. Government work not protected by U.S. copyright
 - For papers in which all authors are employed by a Crown government (UK, Canada, and Australia), the copyright notice is: 978-1-5386-9294-3/18/$31.00 ©2018 Crown.